aalises/preact-brain-connectome-viewer/README.md

 # Preact Connectome Viewer

-Brain Connectome Viewer using React/Preact and Nivo,
+A Preact component which wraps a Brain Connectome (Chord diagram) Viewer using Nivo,

 ## Build